Offers and feedback Dental Specialty Training recruitment

 Appointments to training programmes or posts will be offered in rank order, based on selection scores.

-Applicants receiving training offers through Oriel will have the option to accept, decline or hold (until the hold deadline) the offer made.
-Applicants will be given 48 hours (excluding weekends but including bank holidays) from release of the offer to decide whether to accept, reject or hold it.
+Upon receiving training offers through Oriel, you will have the option to accept, decline or hold (until the hold deadline) the offer made.
+You will be given 48 hours (excluding weekends but including bank holidays) from release of the offer to decide whether to accept, reject or hold it.

 Offers which are not responded to within the 48-hour deadline will expire and will be offered to another applicant.

-Applicants should only preference and accept posts that they are willing to undertake; this includes posts in the no preference column.
+You should only preference and accept posts that you are willing to undertake.
+This includes posts in the no preference column.

-Applicants intending to decline a training offer are advised to do so as soon as possible to enable the offer to be made to another applicant.
-Applicants who do not initially receive an offer may still be offered at a later date, during the process of re-offering declined and expired offers.
+If you are intending to decline a training offer, you are advised to do so as soon as possible to enable the offer to be made to another applicant.
+If you do not initially receive an offer you may still be offered at a later date, during the process of re-offering declined and expired offers.

-Applicants who fail to respond to their offer within the 48 hours and allow it to expire, but who would have liked to accept the post, should contact the recruitment office, at the earliest opportunity.
-Where possible, recruitment offices will try to reinstate applicants, however, as recycling of the initial offer may have already taken place, there is no guarantee that the applicant will receive an offer or that it will be the same offer as initially received.
+If you fail to respond to your offer within the 48 hours and allow it to expire, but you would have liked to accept the post, you should contact the recruitment office, at the earliest opportunity.
+Where possible, recruitment offices will try to reinstate you.
+However, as recycling of the initial offer may have already taken place, there is no guarantee that you will receive an offer or that it will be the same offer as initially received.

 Not all applicants deemed eligible for appointment by the interview/selection panel will be guaranteed the offer of a post as the number of appointable applicants often exceeds the number of available posts.

-Following interview and/or assessment, the Recruitment Office will contact applicants, if successful, with news of an offer.
-Unsuccessful applicants will receive a message informing them that they have not been successful on this occasion.
+Following interview and/or assessment, the Recruitment Office will contact you, if successful, with news of an offer.
+If you are unsuccessful, you will receive a message informing you that you have not been successful on this occasion.

-Applicants deemed eligible for appointment who rank below the number of vacancies available, could still receive an offer, if offers made to higher ranked applicants are rejected.
+If you are deemed eligible for appointment, but rank below the number of vacancies available, you could still receive an offer, if offers made to higher ranked applicants are rejected.

 Posts which become available after the recruitment round will be offered to those applicants on the reserve list.
 This process will continue until either the reserve list has been exhausted or up until when the next round of recruitment has gone out for advert.